welcome to ways

 ------------------------------------------------------------------------------------------------------------------------

-is a typical family house in Gyula, Hungary.
-The house has three large bedrooms each with a double bed and desk.
+Ways is a typical family house in Gyula, Hungary.
+The house has three large bedrooms, each with a double bed and desk.
 The house has a cosy living room, fully equipped kitchen.
-There is an covered outdoor space and a large garden.
+There is a covered outdoor space and a large garden.
 There are no official 'studio' areas.

 Supplied by Ways:

-Private double bedroom with comfortable desk and chair.
+Private double bedroom with a comfortable desk and chair for each artist.

 Access to the house and garden.